-We have audited the basic financial statements of the Oregon Public Entity Excess Pool as of and for the year ended June 30, 2016 and have issued our report thereon dated September 1, 2016.
+We have audited the basic financial statements of the Oregon Public Entity Excess Pool as of and for the years ended June 30, 2017 and 2016 and have issued our report thereon dated September 21, 2017.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.